-ecommendations for Licensing and Regulating Cannabis Retail
+rommendations for Licensing and Regulating Cannabis Retail

-We want to work with governments to establish a regulatory framework for licensing and taxation of privately-owned adult-use cannabis retail businesses, subject to municipal licensing and zoning, in coordination with provincially-regulated warehousing, distribution and retail delivery of legal cannabis products.
+ant to work with governments to establish a regulatory framework for licensing and taxation of privately-owned adult-use cannabis retail businesses, subject to include licensing and zoning, in coordination with provincially-regulated warehousing, distribution and retail delivery of legal cannabis products.

-Vancouver's licensing rules specify where dispensaries can be located geographically within the city, including minimum distances from schools.
+Vancouver's licensing rules specify where dispensaries can be located geographically within the city, Including minimum distances from schools.
 Both non-profit compassion clubs and for-profit businesses were able to apply to the city for a license, which were awarded on a point-system basis.